 Coaching enables you to do difficult things better, by having the opportunity to refine your approach in complete safety and confidence, with someone who has done these things before.
 Most of the people I coach are trying to write better grant applications, but I also coach people doing other kinds of writing, people taking difficult decisions, and people doing difficult jobs, like managing academics.

 A coach is a trustworthy outsider who helps you work out your solutions to your problems, usually just by listening and asking questions.
 The questions are designed to help you find and test your solution to your problem.
-As your coach, I try to avoid pushing you towards any particular solution: the goal is to help you find your solution.
+As your coach, I try to avoid pushing you towards any particular solution: the goal is to help you find your own solution.
 From time to time I will make a suggestion, but only as a way of helping you to choose a solution that works for you.
 If you don’t like my suggestions, or the solutions don’t work, I help you look for other ones.

 Coaching Grant-Writers and Other Writers